Angeline, Florida

 Angeline is a master-planned community in Pasco County, Florida.
 The community is expected to have a population around 35,000 when finished.
 The name of the community came from the division of the land owned by the Bexley family, Angeline Corporation.

 The community sits east of Suncoast Parkway and south of Florida State Road 52.
 The community is 6,200 acres, 3,600 of which is planned as green space and 775 acres for Moffitt.

 History

 Development started when Lennar formed Len-Angeline in 2017 to acquire 2,900 acres of land.

-In 2018 Metro Development Group acquired a majority of the land at Angeline.
+In 2018 Metro Development Group acquired a majority of the land at Angeline and started construction.

 In summer of 2023, Pasco County Schools finished construction of Angeline Academy of Innovation, a seven-year, 6-12 magnet school.

 On January 24, 2025, Mika Fasano, the tax collector of Pasco County, announced a new tax collector's office in Angeline, making it the sixth in Pasco County.